filip-spasovski/Simple-Web-Calculator/README.md

-# Simple Web Calculator
+# Simple Web Calculator - Fork

+### Used only for Automation testing interview - NOT TO BE USED AS REGULAR CALCULATOR
-### The "Simple-Web-Calculator" is a basic tool that has the system of a normal arithmetic calculator, with the specialty of having some buttons and scientific symbols.
+### The "Simple-Web-Calculator" is a basic tool that has the system of a normal arithmetic calculator, with the speciality of having some buttons and scientific symbols.

 ![](imgs/calculator_img.png)